mfclarke/BehaviourBasedTransitions/README.md

 #### This is still in experimental stage, so things will likely change a lot and will change quite rapidly.
 You've been warned!
 ### Carthage
 Add this repo to your Cartfile and follow standard Carthage procedure to build and link it.

+#### Note: Carthage support is limited.
+You won't be able to see the ```IBInspectable``` properties in IB because Xcode needs the actual source for the classes to be present in the project/workspace.
+You can work around this by simply adding the BehaviourBasedTransitions xcodeproj inside the Carthage checkouts folder to your project/workspace.
+Still link to the static binary framework as normal, but just have the source available to Xcode via the xcodeproj.
+See of the following issue for more details: https://github.com/Carthage/Carthage/issues/335

 ### Git Submodule
 Add this repo as a git submodule and then follow standard procedure to link the framework to your project.